Our History, Our Future, Our Brand

 The Town of Frederick is located on Colorado’s beautiful Front Range of the Rocky Mountains.
-The Town is comprised of 14 square miles of area, both east and west of Interstate 25, south of State Highway 119, and along State Highway 52.
-Its current population of over 10,000 residents enjoy the town’s central location which allows easy access to the Denver and northern metropolitan areas.
+The Town comprises 14 square miles of area, east and west of Interstate 25, south of State Highway 119 and along State Highway 52.
+Its current population of over 14,000 residents enjoy the Town’s central location, allowing easy access to the Denver and northern metropolitan areas.
 The transportation network opens up a wide variety of major attractions less than 30 minutes away.
-At the center of the Carbon Valley area, which includes Firestone, Dacono, Mead and Erie, Frederick plays the role of community hub for a larger population of 46,000.
+At the center of the Carbon Valley area, including Firestone, Dacono, Mead and Erie, Frederick stands out as a community hub for a larger population of 46,000.
 Community members enjoy unparalleled views of the Rocky Mountains and recreational opportunities abound throughout the community’s trails, parks and open space.
-Educational amenities and opportunities for community involvement allow Frederick’s residents to take an active role in shaping a community they are proud to call home.
-As one of the fastest growing communities in Colorado, Frederick is working hard to ensure that growth results in a cohesive community that preserves the small-town feel and rich heritage its residents have come to enjoy.
+Educational amenities and community involvement opportunities allow Frederick’s residents to take an active role in shaping the place they are proud to call home.
+As one of the fastest-growing communities in Colorado, Frederick is working hard to ensure that growth results in a cohesive community that preserves the small-town feel and rich heritage its residents have come to enjoy.

 I love living in Frederick.
 The growth is exciting and there are so many ways to be involved in the community.

 Learn more about the small town of Frederick, CO

 The town has a rich history that we should all strive to remember and perpetuate.
 Frederick was incorporated in 1907 by three young women who named the town after their father, Frederick A. Clark, the landowner of the site now known as Frederick.